ngageoint/geopackage-js/migrationGuide.md

 ## 1.x to 2.x Migration Guide

 This will highlight all API changes that were made between 1.x and 2.x for GeoPackage-JS
+This guide is not complete yet.

 ### GeoPackageAPI methods changed